projectatomic/atomic/docs/atomic-run.1.md

 NAME will default to the IMAGENAME if it is not specified.

 **--spc**
-  Run container in super priviliged container mode
+  Run container in super privileged container mode

   The image will run with the following command: